awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ## Setup<a name="client-application-windows-installation-user"></a>

-To install the client, perform these steps\.
+Follow these steps to install the client\.

 1. On the PC where you want to install the AppStream 2\.0 client, download the AppStream 2\.0 client for Windows application from [AppStream 2\.0 supported clients](https://clients.amazonappstream.com)\.

-1. Navigate to the location where you downloaded the application \.exe file, and double\-click the file to begin the installation\.
+1. Navigate to the location where you downloaded the application \.exe file, and then double\-click the file to begin the installation\.
 **Important**
-If nothing happens when you double\-click the file, or an error message displays, contact your network administrator\.
-Your organization may be using antivirus software that prevents the AppStream 2\.0 client installation program from running\.
+Contact your network administrator if nothing happens when you double\-click the file or if an error message is displayed\.
+Your organization might be using antivirus software that prevents the AppStream 2\.0 client installation program from running\.

 1. If a message notifies you that Windows Defender SmartScreen prevented an unrecognized app from starting, choose the **More info** link\.
-For **App**, verify that **AmazonAppStreamClientSetup\_**<*version\-number*>**\.exe** displays, and then choose **Run anyway**\.
+For **App**, verify that **AmazonAppStreamClientSetup\_**<*version\-number*>**\.exe** is displayed, and then choose **Run anyway**\.

 1. The installation wizard displays links to the AWS Customer Agreement, AWS Service Terms, and the AWS Privacy Notice, and third\-party notices\.
-Review this information, and choose **Next**\.
+Review this information, and then choose **Next**\.

-1. On the **Client Diagnostics** page, to enable the AppStream 2\.0 client to automatically upload device logs to help with troubleshooting issues, keep **Client logging** selected, and choose **Next**\.
+1. On the **Client Diagnostics** page, to enable the AppStream 2\.0 client to automatically upload device logs to help with troubleshooting issues, keep **Client logging** selected, and then choose **Next**\.

-1. On the **Optional Components** page, to enable your USB devices to be used with streaming applications, select the **AppStream 2\.0 Client USB Driver** check box, and choose **Finish**\.
+1. On the **Optional Components** page, to enable your USB devices to be used with streaming applications, select the **AppStream 2\.0 Client USB Driver** check box, and then choose **Finish**\.

 1. If the **AppStream 2\.0 USB driver** wizard setup wizard opens, choose **Install**\.

 1. If prompted by User Account Control to choose whether to allow the app to make changes to your device, choose **Yes**\.

-1. A message notifies you when the USB driver installation is complete\.
-Choose **Close**\.
+1. When a message notifies you that the USB driver installation is complete, choose **Close**\.

-1. The AppStream 2\.0 sign\-in page opens\.
+   The AppStream 2\.0 sign\-in page opens\.
 For information about how to connect to AppStream 2\.0 and start an application streaming session, see [How to Connect to AppStream 2\.0](#client-application-windows-how-to-connect-user)\.

 ## Connect to AppStream 2\.0<a name="client-application-windows-start-streaming-session-user"></a>